 In a post-Brexit environment, 72% of business leaders see access to skills as the main threat to the UK’s labour market competitiveness.
 And according to the McGregor-Smith Review, closing the ethnicity pay gap could uplift UK GDP by up to £24bn per year.
 The key to closing this gap is diversity.
 But BAME individuals still face a glass ceiling in the workplace.
 Despite the fact that the number of students from ethnic minority backgrounds has doubled over the past 25 years, they are still under-represented at all levels of UK organisations.

 The good news is, though there are complex societal issues contributing towards the ethnicity gap, there are practical steps that every firm can take to genuinely make a difference.
-As the latest step in the CBI’s campaign for more diverse and inclusive workplaces, we’ve released a member exclusive guide, supported by Eversheds Sutherland, to help your firm to close its gap.
+As the latest step in the CBI’s campaign for more diverse and inclusive workplaces, we’ve released a practical guide, supported by Eversheds Sutherland, to help your firm to close its gap.

 Using real case studies from firms of varying sizes in different sectors and regions, Bridge the gap identifies common barriers to progress and offers practical guidance on how to overcome them by:

 - Developing campaigns to encourage employees to declare their ethnicity

 - Creating strategies to improve BAME representation from entry level to boardroom